shubham184/shubham184.github.io/_projects/colibra-data-integration-telco.md

 6. **Actionable Metadata and Analytics**

-   - We could integrate Collibra with Telenet's Tableau environment for consistent reporting, using the business capability model from LeanIX to organize dashboards
+   - We could integrate Collibra with BelgiCom's Tableau environment for consistent reporting, using the business capability model from LeanIX to organize dashboards
    - We can develop a 'Network Health' API using Collibra's metadata to standardize performance metrics across different network technologies and vendors, with the API design informed by the service-oriented architecture modeled in LeanIX
    - We could implement Collibra's Reference Data Management module to maintain consistent code lists for network elements, service types, and customer segments across all systems, synchronized with the IT component inventory in LeanIX
    - Example: We can create a real-time dashboard that shows end-to-end service performance, correlating data from core network, RAN, and customer experience systems, allowing for proactive issue resolution and capacity planning.